oracle/terraform-provider-oci/website/docs/d/data_connectivity_registry_data_assets.html.markdown

 		* `updated_by_user_name` - The name of the user who updated the object.
 	* `type` - Specific Connection Type
 * `description` - User-defined description of the data asset.
+* `end_points` - The list of endpoints with which this data asset is associated.
 * `external_key` - The external key for the object.
 * `identifier` - Value can only contain upper case letters, underscore, and numbers.
 It should begin with upper case letter or underscore.
 The value can be modified.
 * `key` - Currently not used on data asset creation.
 Reserved for future.